 How does the school use this funding?

-- 1-1 and small group intervention in English and mathematics led by senior staff, teaching staff and our Learning Support Manager (HLTA)
+- 1-1 and small group intervention in English and mathematics led by our Assistant SENDCo and Learning Support Assistants

-- Use of the Brighton and Hove Literacy Support Service for one day a week to work with targeted students (most of whom are in receipt of the Catch-up Premium)
+- Use of the Brighton and Hove Literacy Support Service for a day a week to work with targeted students (most of whom are in receipt of the Catch-up Premium)

-- Homework support and independent learning resources purchased, such as Lexia reading support, Wordshark and My Maths
+- Homework support (general club and separate club for those on SEND register) and independent learning resources purchased such as My Maths

 - Purchase of ICT equipment (IPads and keyboards) for some students in receipt of the Catch-up Premium to support extended writing in class and at home

 - Attendance related support structures and pastoral support services are also needed by a number of this group.
-We employ a full time Pastoral Support Manager who works with our Attendance Officer.
-We also employ an Attendance Consultant on an ad hoc basis to work with individual students and to help us review and improve our processes.
-We have a School Counsellor who works with us one day a week.
+We employ two Pastoral Officers who work with our attendance team.
+We also employ an Education Welfare Officer on an ad hoc basis to work with individual students and to help us review and improve our processes.

 School objectives for spending the grant